When my husband and I had the serious discussion about starting a family, the first thought that entered my mind was, “How would we afford this?”

 There are so many people to there smarter than me.
 They have written books that lay out the framework for living an extraordinary life.
 One in which does not revolve around going to a job when you would rather stay home with your kids.

 The best advice I could give anyone trying to find a way to be a stay at home mom is to soak up every piece of cheap or free education out there.
 Start with a good book.

 I don’t have to tell you where to look after that because reading 1 book about personal finance will probably send you down a rabbit hole.
-Here are some of my favs!
+Here is a good one to start with!

 The compound power of interest is amazing.
 You still need to save for retirement even in your mommying years.
 It is something small you are doing for yourself today that will benefit you years to come.

 Once you have started to get your debt payments down to manageable amounts, you may start to see a little left over each month.
 You can now start to invest your money for your future.

 I am not a stock guru.
 Or a real estate shark.
 I am just an average middle class citizen, looking for a way out of the rat race so I can spend more time with my family.

 I am investing in all kinds of different avenues now because I plan to continue to make family time a priority in the future.

 What am I saving these few extra dollars for?
 Not for a life of riches in material things, although that would be cool.